Desert kite: Appearance

 Desert kites are stone structures with a convergent shape, composed of linear piles of stones.
 The structures have lengths ranging from less than a hundred metres to several kilometres and heights of less than one metre, even accounting for erosion.
 There often are gaps in the lines, which were presumably either purposeful (left by the builders) or the consequence of lines being formed by alignments of cairns rather than a continuous row.

-There are a number of different shapes that are referred to as "desert kites", but one common feature of all such structure are the lines forming two walls ("antennae") that converge into an enclosure ("head") with attached cells.
+There are a number of different shapes that are referred to as "desert kites", but common features of all such structures are the lines forming two walls ("antennae") that converge into an enclosure ("head") with attached cells.
 Different regions have different prevalent kite types.
 Sometimes the existence of these cells is considered essential for a desert kite to be considered as such.

 Research published in 2022 has shown that pits several metres deep often lie at the margins of enclosures, which have been interpreted as traps and killing pits.
 The kites enclose surface areas with a median of 10000 m2, but much larger and much smaller sizes are also known.

 Satellite view of desert kite, with contouring.

 They are typically found in areas with elevated but flat topography or topographically complex terrain, but are rare or absent from sloping terrain, mountainous regions, or within endorheic basins, although they occur at the margins of mountains.
 Often, the terrain within the kite is much more open than the outside terrain, lacking vegetation and rocks.
 In general, the visibility of the kites from their inside is poor, which appears to be a purposeful feature of their construction; for example, the ends and entrances of the kites often coincide with slope breaks (places where the slope changes).
 Within a given region, the kites tend to have a preferred orientation.
 They are absent from humid climates and from certain hyperarid areas, and their use may have been influenced by Holocene climate changes.

 Their often enormous size and conspicuousness in arid or semiarid terrain renders them visible in aerial images, while their construction in rough terrain makes them almost invisible on the ground.
 Sometimes, natural features like cliffs are used in conjunction with the artificial walls to form a kite.
 Clearing vegetation around the lines or using rocks with a different colour from the background has been documented in volcanic terrain.
 In Arabia, cairns and linear stone alignments have been found associated with kites.